-David represents corporate and individual clients across a diverse range of legal areas, including internal and government investigations and white collar criminal defense, with a particular focus on representing clients concerning privacy laws, data breaches, cybercrime, securities fraud, bribery, corruption, and Foreign Corrupt Practices Act matters.
-David also advises clients concerning complex civil litigation and trial practices including representing clients in large commercial matters involving contract disputes, class actions, and employment disputes.
+David Lizmi represents corporate and individual clients across a diverse range of legal areas, including internal and government investigations and white collar criminal defense.
+David’s practice has a focus on representing clients concerning privacy laws, data breaches, cybercrime, securities fraud, bribery, corruption, and Foreign Corrupt Practices Act matters.
+David also advises clients concerned with complex civil litigation and trial practices, including representing clients in large commercial matters involving contract disputes, class actions, and employment disputes.
 David also represents companies and individuals in state and federal appellate courts nationwide.

-As a federal prosecutor, David investigated, prosecuted, and tried complex and sensitive cases across a wide spectrum of subject matters, including, data breaches, DDoS and ransomware attacks, securities fraud, mail and wire fraud, international money laundering, tax fraud, bribery, and international public corruption, among other areas.
-David has tried numerous cases to verdict in addition to serving as one of EDNY’s leading cybercrime prosecutors in his role as CHIP and as part of the Cybercrime Task Force.
+There, David investigated, prosecuted, and tried complex and sensitive cases on matters including data breaches, DDoS and ransomware attacks, securities fraud, mail and wire fraud, international money laundering, tax fraud, bribery, and international public corruption, among other areas.
+David has tried numerous cases to verdict and has served as one of EDNY’s leading cybercrime prosecutors in his role as CHIP and as part of the Cybercrime Task Force.
 David also argued more than a dozen cases before the United States Court of Appeals for the Second Circuit.

 Fordham University School of Law, JD

 Fordham Urban Law Journal, Symposium Editor